 The tip of the catheter is pushed inside a heart (coronary) artery down to where there is a narrowed section caused by the fatty patches, or 'plaques', (atheroma).
 A second thinner 'balloon catheter' is then passed down the 'guide' catheter.
 There is a balloon and a small tube (a stent) at the tip of the balloon catheter.
 The balloon is blown up for 30-60 seconds.
 This squashes the atheroma and widens the narrowed artery.
 When the balloon is blown up it stops the blood flow.
 Therefore, you may have an angina-like pain for a short time.
 However, this soon goes after the balloon is let down.

 Usually, a stent is left in the widened section.
 The stent is like a wire mesh tube which gives support to the artery and helps to keep the artery widened.
 The 'collapsed' stent covers the balloon and is opened as the balloon is blown up.
 Some stents are coated with a chemical that helps to prevent the artery from becoming blocked again.
 People who are known to have an allergy to nickel may need a nickel-free stent.
-These are available but are not routinely provided by the NHS.

 The procedure may be repeated for one or more other narrowed sections within the coronary arteries.